exconn/pdsnd_github/README.md

 that city.
 The program will display data such as: most frequent trips, average time for trips, and user information for the trips.

+Users can view the raw data of the original file for each city.
+Users by default can see top lines and bottom lines of teh original file.

 ### Files used
 The executable file is: bikeshare_v2.py.